Sand Tart Cookies (Slice & Bake Buttery Sugar Cookies)

 This is a matter of personal preference.
 Many people prefer cookies that are soft and chewy while others are very firmly in the crispy camp.
 Sugar cookies are “supposed” to be just the way you like them!

-Make sure your dough stays well-chilled.
+Warm dough: Make sure your dough stays well-chilled.
 Warm dough will spread more.

 If you’re wondering if chewy cookies are safe to eat, the answer is yes.
-Chewy cookies should have a soft center with lightly browned, crisp edges.
-However, they shouldn’t have raw dough in the center.
+Chewy cookies should have a soft center with lightly browned, crisp edges; however, they shouldn’t have raw dough in the center.

 How do you tell?
 Take the cookies out of the oven and look at them closely.
 If the middle of the cookie looks shiny or glossy, and is really soft when you touch it with your fingertip, the cookie is underbaked and needs a couple more minutes in the oven.

-Make It Your Own
+Make These Sugar Cookies Your Own

-Tightly wrapped cookie dough logs can be refrigerated for up to a week, or frozen for a month.
+Refrigerate/Freeze Dough: Tightly wrapped cookie dough logs can be refrigerated for up to a week, or frozen for a month.
 If the dough is frozen, thaw it on the counter for an hour before you slice it.
-Baked cookies keep well in a tightly sealed container for a week on the counter, a couple weeks in the fridge, or a month in the freezer.

 More Slice and Bake Cookies